 The city of Shanghai offers a wide variety of pet products, such as beds, goods for cats and dogs, and care articles.
 Many manufacturers of accessories for animals are located in the Guangdong Province.
 There, Shenzhen specializes in smart products, while Dongguan and Guangzhou in dog supplies.

 Companies from the Zhejiang Province have an extensive selection of beds, scratching posts, other toys, and pet clothes in their assortment.
 Most of their factories are in Ningbo and Hangzhou cities.
-Make sure to check the offers of animals’ clothing in Suzhou, the city in the Jiangsu Province.
-If you’re especially interested in articles for cats and cat-lovers, Qingdao in the Shandong Province is the right direction.
+Make sure to check the offers of apparel for animals in Suzhou, a city in Jiangsu Province.
+If you’re especially interested in articles for cats and cat lovers, Qingdao in the Shandong Province is the right direction.

 Check all the given locations on the map below: